Jury deliberates in Illinois guards’ trial in fatal beating

 “They (the government) have got a great case in R-1, they haven’t proved anything in segregation,” Vig said.
 “The only thing they can say about segregation is might have, could have been, maybe — and that’s not beyond a reasonable doubt.
 You can’t guess a man into prison.”

-Vig and Banta attorney Stanley Wassersaid as many as six witnesses who testified for the government — including Hedden and others who recounted a severe beating in the segregation unit vestibule — admitted lying to the Illinois State Police, FBI or both before changing their stories at the trial.
+Vig and Banta attorney Stanley Wasser said as many as six witnesses who testified for the government — including Hedden and others who recounted a severe beating in the segregation unit vestibule — admitted lying to the Illinois State Police, FBI or both before changing their stories at the trial.

 Wasser asked repeatedly why those witnesses, some of whom acknowledged punching or kicking Earvin, were not on trial.